 Description

-The flavors of carrot cake inspire this refreshing carrot cocktail with ginger, maple, and orange.
-Made with vodka, triple sec, and a splash of cream, it's a perfect beverage to enjoy in the sun.
+The flavors of carrot cake inspire this refreshing carrot juice cocktail.
+With maple, ginger, and coconut, it's a refreshing beverage for enjoying in the sun.

 Ingredients